gatejs/core/README.md

 gate
 ====
-### Website: www.gatejs.org
 GateJS is a javascript based reverse &amp; forward proxy with high performance &amp; capability.

-For more informations about gatejs & configuration please visit the wiki at https://github.com/binarysec/gate/wiki
+For more informations about gatejs & configuration please visit the wiki at https://github.com/gatejs/core/wiki

 **note**: gatejs team is looking for someone to maintain debian packages, contact us at info [at] binarysec [dot] com